 - Agentic state - a person perceives another as being in a position of authority.
 They obey orders issued by the authority figure, acting as an ‘agent’ on their behalf.
 When this behavior is perceived to be a mistake, the person attributes responsibility to the authority that ordered it, rather than feeling guilt for their role in it.

-When a person feels that an authority will take responsibility for the actions that they ask them to carry out, Miller believed that an agentic shift can occur from an autonomous to an agentic state.
+When a person feels that an authority will take responsibility for the actions that they ask them to carry out, Milgram believed that an agentic shift can occur from an autonomous to an agentic state.

 Factors affecting conformity